Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Preliminaries: Tabular NLI

 \section{Preliminaries: Tabular NLI}

-Tabular natural language inference is a reasoning task similar to standard NLI in that it examines if a natural language hypothesis can be derived from the given premise.
-Unlike standard NLI, where evidence is presented in the form of sentences, the premises in tabular NLI are semi-structured tabular data.
-Recently, datasets such as TabFact~\cite{chen2019tabfact} and \datasetName~\cite{gupta-etal-2020-infotabs}, as well as a SemEval shared task~\cite{semeval_2021:task9}, have sparked interest in tabular NLI research.
+Tabular natural language inference is a task similar to standard NLI in that it examines if a natural language hypothesis can be derived from the given premise.
+Unlike standard NLI, where the evidence is presented in the form of sentences, the premises in tabular NLI are semi-structured tables that may contain both text and data.